Powered By

 To get into the Dungeon you need a Temporal Sanctum Key.
 They drop randomly from enemies but can also be target farmed from Timeline Bosses and the Arena of Champions (Arena not recommended due to low drop rate).

 Once you've obtained a Key (or Keys), you need to head to the Temporal Sanctum in the Ruined Era.
-Start in the Shining Cove in the Ruined Era.
+Start in the Shining Cove in the Imperial Era.
 From the Portal head northeast until you see a large stone door.
 Open the door and head through the Portal to the Ruined Coast.
 Head south in the Ruined Coast, but the way is blocked so you have to start by heading northwest.
 Traverse the abandoned ships and work your way down until you reach the bridge.
 Pull the lever, and kill Ortra'ek the Survivor.
 The door to the east of you will open, and you can now enter the Temporal Sanctum.
 Right clicking the Temporal Sanctum Key brings you to the correct position on the map.

 For more information on farming Keys from Timeline Bosses, check out our Monolith Advanced Strategies Guide.